Nambu-Covariant Many-Body Theory I: Perturbative Approximations: Nambu-covariant perturbation theory

 In general, a contravariant propagator can be expressed in terms of a spectral function $S^{\mu\nu}(\epsilon)$,

 This so-called spectral representation of a propagator is discussed, along with other exact properties, in Part~II of this work.
-We are interested in the unperturbed contravariant propagator $\mathcal{G}^{(0)\mu\nu}(\omega_m)$, associated to a Hamiltonian $\Omega_0$ which is quadratic in the Nambu fields.
+Here we are interested in the unperturbed contravariant propagator $\mathcal{G}^{(0)\mu\nu}(\omega_m)$, associated to a Hamiltonian $H_0$ which is quadratic in the Nambu fields.
 In this case, the spectral function associated to $\mathcal{G}^{(0)\mu\nu}(\omega_m)$ is expressed as

 where $\epsilon_n$ are quasiparticle energies and $X^{(n) \mu}$, the associated spectroscopic amplitudes.
 By definition, $\epsilon_n$ are the eigenvalues of the matrix made of the mixed $(1,1)$ coordinates ${U^{\mu}}_{\nu}$.
-We assume these eigenvalues are labelled by the discrete quantum number $n$ (not to be confused with the order in perturbation theory) and are non-degenerate, for simplicity. $X^{(n) \mu}$ and $\bar{X}^{(n)}_{\mu}$ are, respectively, the coordinates of the associated right and left eigenvectors,
+For simplicity, we assume that these eigenvalues are labelled by a discrete quantum number $n$ (not to be confused with the order in perturbation theory) and are non-degenerate. $X^{(n) \mu}$ and $\bar{X}^{(n)}_{\mu}$ are, respectively, the coordinates of the associated right and left eigenvectors, i.e.\